danjac/django-vue-auth-demo/README.md

 It is not meant for production, but just provides some starting points for building a real-world project.
 It's lacking a lot of things that would make it so such as Docker (or other deployment/containerization system), backend or frontend unit and integration tests, etc etc. While I have provided some ideas here on how to build a secure application, this has not been tested "in the wild" and any risk in using this code is your own.

 One impetus for doing this is the lack of good examples out there in building a secure appliction.
 Most of the time, examples and tutorials use DRF auth tokens (and sometimes JWT) and storing the token(s) in localStorage.
 Perhaps this is OK for a toy app, but doing so without care and caveats opens up your application to XSS attacks.
 JWT is probably best suited for mobile and server-to-server API calls, but not for web browsers.
-I admit this is a controversial opinion, but current OWASP guidelines [link] recommend against storing authentication data in localStorage, sessionStorage and client-side cookies.
+I admit this is a controversial opinion, but current OWASP guidelines [1] recommend against storing authentication data in localStorage, sessionStorage and client-side cookies.

 Short of using an external service (e.g. Auth0), what is best practice for securing a Django/DRF-backed SPA?
 I would argue the same best practices you would follow in building a traditional server-rendered Django project: HttpOnly cookies along with CSRF protection for "write" endpoints (along with other best practices such as always using HTTPS, using SameSite cookie settings etc etc).